MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

    ![Screenshot of Auditing view current page](media/azure-devops-auditing/access-audit-log-red-box.png)

-4. If you do not see Auditing in Organization settings, then you do not have access to view audit events.
+4. If you don't see Auditing in Organization settings, then you don't have access to view audit events.
 Project Collection Administrators group can give permissions to other users and groups so that they can view the auditing pages.
 Select **Security**, and then find the group or users to provide auditing access to.

    ![Screenshot of highlighted Permissions tab.](media/azure-devops-auditing/select-permissions-preview.png)